plone/plone.testing/src/plone/testing/README.rst

     If the calls to push and pop are not balanced, you will leave your global registry in a mess, which is not pretty.

     Returns the new default global site manager.
-    Also causes the site manager hook from ``zope.site`` to be reset, clearing any local site managers as appropriate.
+    Also causes the site manager hook from ``zope.component.hooks`` to be reset, clearing any local site managers as appropriate.

 ``popGlobalRegistry()``